ucsb-cs148-f21/project-t02-clubrush/team/sprint01/lect02.md

 Christine - Today I discussed our goals and completed parts of todays lecture assignment, planned how to implement the app and today I will complete the Hello World app. <br />
 Morgan -  Today I came up with some ideas for our project and had a general direction of the app we are going to create.
 I am currently working on the Hello World app and hope to get it done by tomorrow. <br />
 Robert - Today I discussed our goals and completed parts of todays lecture assignment, planned how to implement the app and today I will complete the Hello World app.   <br />
-Tommy - Today I discussed our goals and completed parts of todays lecture assignment, planned how to implement the app and today I will complete the Hello World app.  <br />
+Tommy - Today I discussed our goals and completed parts of todays lecture assignment, planned how to implement the app and I completed the Hello World app using heroku for deployment.
+Today I will research more on how to obtain our data on clubs/groups. <br />